Arched harp: Sub-Saharan Africa

 Today, the richest deposits of bowed harps are in sub-Saharan Africa; in 1984, the New Grove Encyclopedia of Musical Instruments listed about 37 entries for African arched harps (as compared to 5 entries for angular harps).
 They are found mainly in the parts of Central Africa north of the equator, from the western savannas to Uganda, where nearly 50 different cultures use harps.
 African bowed harps have five to ten strings; it is used standing, lying down, in all possible postures to accompany singing.

-African bowed harps show many similarities with ancient Egyptian harp types, but the posture of certain harps is similar to that of ancient Mesopotamian harps.
-The question of whether African harps originated in the Middle East and spread to Africa from there, or vice versa, is still unanswered.
+While there isn't evidence that directly links Egyptian arched harps to modern African Arched harps, it can be assumed.
+The assumption is based on the studied survival of another Egyptian musical instrument, the plucked lute, which survives as the gunbri.
+Ethnomusicologists in the 1960s mapped locations of different types of harp in Africa and arrived at a theory of how they arrived from Egypt and spread across the upper middle part of the continent, below the Sahara.

+There is also a connection between Africa and Indonesia which could have introduced the harp, by way of ships sailing the monsoon winds between the two regions.
+The yam arrived from Indonesia and was grown in a "narrow corridor" called the "yam-belt" in "Kenya, Uganda, North Zaire/South Sudan, the Central African Republic, South Chad to Gabon/Guinea/Cameroon/Nigeria."
+These are also the areas where the arched harp is used.
+It isn't certain which direction the harp took on this sea-road, but both Indonesia and Africa used the arched harp.

 African bowed harps are very diverse both in construction and decoration, which is often figurative and anthropomorphic.
-They are identical in that they have a body covered with a leather resonator, which is usually joined by a neck made of a curved tree branch.
+They are identical in that they have a body covered with a leather resonator, which is usually joined by a curved neck made of wood.
 In most cases, the strings can be tuned with wooden keys fitted to the neck of the instrument.
 The other end of the strings runs to a longitudinal string support slat, which is located either above or below the leather roof panel, or threaded through it from above and below.
 The integration of the neck into the body can be done in three ways:

 Type 1 sits in the cavity of the body like a spoon in a teacup, held in place only by the tension of the strings.

 Type 2 is tightly screwed into the tapering end of the body, like a cork in the neck of a bottle.

 Type 3 is attached to a – often anthropomorphic – extension of the body carved from wood.